CSS Animations: Enhance User Experience with Effective Transitions and Keyframes

 }

-To view the full code and explore how it was implemented, you can visit the following link to the repository.
+To see the complete code and explore how it was implemented, you can visit the following link to the repository.
 There you will find all the necessary details to appreciate the implementation and functionality of the animation: https://github.com/karlacabanas01/skeleton

 Pseudoclasses in Animations

-Pseudoclasses determine the state of an element to which an animation is applied, allowing animations based on user interaction to be activated.
+Pseudoclasses determine the state of an element to which an animation is applied, allowing animations to be triggered based on user interaction.
 Some examples include:

 Pseudo-elements in Animations

-Pseudoelements allow you to animate specific parts of an element without adding more elements to the HTML, ideal for adding aesthetic details or visual effects.
+Pseudo-elements allow animating specific parts of an element without adding more elements to the HTML, ideal for adding aesthetic details or visual effects.

-• ::before and ::after: They are used to create additional content before or after the main content of an element.
-These pseudo-elements can be animated to create effects such as load animations, decorations that appear or transform in response to an interaction.
+::beforeand::after: Used to create additional content before or after the main content of an element.
+These pseudo-elements can be animated to create effects such as loading animations, decorations that appear or transform in response to interaction.

 ⚠️ Key Differences:

-• Pseudoclasses: They apply to specific states or conditions of an element, such as :hover or :active.
+- Pseudoclasses: Applied to specific states or conditions of an element, such as

-• Pseudo-elements: They allow you to style specific parts of an element, acting as virtual “sub-elements”, examples include ::before and ::after
+:hoveror:active. - Pseudo-elements: Allow styling specific parts of an element, acting as virtual "sub-elements," examples include

-• Animation-Direction: Indicates if the animation should alternate its direction (go and return).
+- animation-direction: Indicates whether the animation should alternate its direction (go and return).

-Las transformations CSS allows you to modify the spatial appearance of an element, such as its size, shape, position and orientation, without affecting other elements in the document.
-The transformations do not alter the flow of the document, that is, the original space of the element remains the same.
+Transformations in CSS allow modifying the spatial appearance of an element, such as its size, shape, position, and orientation, without affecting other elements in the document.
+Transformations do not alter the document flow, meaning the original space of the element remains the same.
 Transformations are powerful for creating dynamic visual effects.

 Most common transformation properties: